dogethereum/wdoge-deprecated/README.md

 ```sh
 hh --network rinkeby wdoge.deployToken --token-owner tokenOwnerAddress
 ```
+6. (Optional) If you want to publish this deployment, track both the `deployment/rinkeby/deployment.json` artifact and the `.openzeppelin/rinkeby.json` manifest and commit them.

 It is highly recommended to [verify](#etherscan-verification) the token implementation contract and the proxy contract at this point.